LOLITA ANALYSIS - PART SEVEN

 The book ends much as does the screenplay.

 ...while the blood still throbs through my writing hand, you are still as much part of blessed matter as I am, and I can still talk to you from here to Alaska.
 Be true to your Dick.
 Do not let other fellows touch you.
 Do not talk to strangers.
 I hope you will love your baby.
 I hope it will be a boy.
-That husband of yours, I hope, will always treat you will, because otherwise my specter shall come at him, like black smoke, like a demented giant, and pull him apart nerve by nerve.
+That husband of yours, I hope, will always treat you well, because otherwise my specter shall come at him, like black smoke, like a demented giant, and pull him apart nerve by nerve.
 And do not pity C.Q.
 One had to choose between him and H.H. and one wanted H.H. to exit at least a couple of months longer, so as to have him make you live in the minds of later generations.
 I am thinking of aurochs and angels, the secret of durable pigments, prophetic sonnets, the refuge of art.
 And this is the only immortality you and I may share, my Lolita.

-Lolita wears glasses which could have belonged to Quilty.
+Lolita wears glasses that could have belonged to Quilty.
 It is only when she takes them off, saying "Dick's awfully sweet", that Humbert grasps her and pulls her to the door, proclaiming, "This may be neither here nor there..." and begs her to leave with him, insisting she's no connection with Dick despite the child, that he is simply an "accident".
 If we reflect back on Lolita's intrusion on Charlotte's attempted seduction of Humbert after the dance, it was when Lolita quizzed her mother on Quilty, saying all the girls were crazy about him, too, that Charlotte retorted, "That's neither here nor there."